artsy/artsy.github.io/_posts/2017-01-30-year-in-art.markdown

     return closest
 ```

-This method gives us the index of the section closest to the top of the screen at any given moment, and from there we can manipulate both that element and the ones immediately surrounding it.
+This method gives us the index of the section nearest to the top of our window at any given moment, allowing us to identify and manipulate both the active element and the ones immediately surrounding it.